jeremyharris/cacher/README.md

 * I'd like to add other caching functionality to make it more all-in-one
 * Would like to make the Cache datasource a reuseable, standalone datasource

+## Notes

+Since Cacher caches the entire results of a find, some cache can become stale before it's parent does.
+For example, let's say you cache the results of finding a post and containing all comments.
+If a comment is deleted and the cache remains, it will show that comment.
+The only way to remove it would be to invalidate the original query on the Post model.
+Ideas around this have been passed around between some developers and I'm still trying to figure out the best way to handle this.